 Bio

-Matthew Childs earned his Ph.D. in German Studies at the University of Washington in Seattle and his B.A. and M.A. in German at Florida State University.
+Matthew Childs serves as Visiting Assistant Professor in the Department of German and Russian at Wake Forest University.
+Matthew earned his Ph.D. in German Studies at the University of Washington in Seattle and his B.A. and M.A. in German at Florida State University.

-He is also a highly engaged teacher who is enjoying instructing a variety of classes at Wake Forest University.
-This spring semester, he is teaching GER 153 “Deutschland (heute)”, GER 318 “The World is in Berlin”, and GES 340 “The Measure of Man: Race/ism and Germany.”
+Matthew is a highly engaged teacher who is enjoying instructing a variety of classes at Wake Forest University.
+This fall semester, he is teaching GER 329 “Business German,” GES340A “Welcome to the Anthropocene: Contemporary German Culture and the Environment,” and GES340B “The Crisis of Civilization: Vienna around 1900.”
 His classes bring together highly contemporary issues and themes with innovative teaching practices, including the use of new teaching technologies like artificial intelligence.
-He is currently preparing a paper on the topic of using Google Notebook LM in a third-year German conversational language course as well as, in a separate paper, the utility of the same AI program for writing exercises in intermediate-level German courses.
+He provides a student-centered and task-based approach to instruction, while offering extensive one-on-one mentorship beyond the classroom.

 Education